A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Introduction

 Over the past decades, Boolean networks (reviewed in~\cite{schwab2020concepts}) have become an increasingly popular modeling framework for the study of biological systems, as they are intuitive and simple to describe.
 When data is sparse, as is still often the case for less-studied organisms and processes, complicated models (e.g., continuous differential equation models), which harbor the potential for quantitative predictions, cannot be appropriately fitted to the data due to their high number of parameters~\cite{karlebach2008modelling}.
 In this case, Boolean network models can often still yield qualitative results.

-Static network models are comprised of (i) a set of considered nodes (genes, external parameters, etc.), and (ii) a wiring diagram, which describes which node regulates which and often also contains information about the respective type of regulation (positive due to e.g. transcriptional activation vs negative due to f.e. inhibition).
+Static network models are comprised of (i) a set of considered nodes (genes, external parameters, etc.), and (ii) a wiring diagram (also known as dependency graph), which describes which node regulates which and often also contains information about the respective type of regulation (positive due to e.g. transcriptional activation vs negative due to f.e. inhibition).
 A \emph{dynamic} Boolean network model possesses these same features but obtains its dynamics from an additional set of update rules (i.e., Boolean functions) that describe the regulatory logic governing the expression of each gene.
 Each gene is either on (i.e., high concentration, expressed) or off (i.e., low concentration, unexpressed) and time is discretized as well.
-While large, genome-wide static transcriptional network models can be readily assembled from existing databases, the formulation of dynamic Boolean network models requires a careful calibration of the update rules by a subject expert.
-Therefore, all dynamic Boolean GRN models published thus far focus on specific biological processes of interest and contain only those genes involved in these processes.